HubSpot/hubspot-api-nodejs/README.md

 const hubspotClient = new hubspot.Client({ accessToken: YOUR_ACCESS_TOKEN, defaultHeaders: { "My-header": "test-example" } })
 ```

-By default client created with [Bottleneck](https://github.com/SGrondin/bottleneck) realization of Rate and Concurrent Limiting.
+API Client is using [Bottoleneck](https://github.com/SGrondin/bottleneck) for implementation of Rate and Concurrent Limiting.
+Please note that Apps using OAuth are only subject to a limit of 100 requests every 10 seconds.
+Limits related to the API Add-on don't apply.
-Default settings for limiter are:
+Default settings for the limiter are:

 ```javascript
 {